 “Loss of sight, or rather, loss of ground in a new kind of fall that is also a form of pollution of expanse, of that ‘art of the journey’ practised by the nomad, a peculiar form of vertigo brought on by the depth of field of the apparent horizon of the spectacle of the world.”

 In other words, with the advances in technology that alter our perception, the earth opens us up to swallow us — not to transport us anywhere, after all, there is no rabbit hole to fall into.
+This is what Jean Baudrillard was weary of when he articulates the epistemic dangers of hyperreality.
 Instead, we’ll remain completely sedentary, inviting the world to come to us while sacrificing the art of the journey.

 Soon we will have to learn to fly, to swim in the ether.